We’ve put together a list of some of our favorite New England winter soups into help warm you up from the cold.

 They don’t call Ruth O’Donnell’s Portuguese Kale Soup “Portuguese Penicillin” for nothing!
 This hearty, nutritious favorite will take away the chills and help you fight that winter bug.

-Those are our picks — tell us which hearty soup, stew or chowder is your favorite!
+Those are our picks — tell us which hearty winter soups are your favorite!